Pudellos/Computational-Physics-TU-Delft-Project-1/journal.md

 The calculated mean kinetic energy was $`\langle K \rangle = 39.956`$ with error $`\sigma_K = 0.013`$, here the fitted value of $`\tau`$ was used to calculate the error.

-3) intro and 70% of theory of the report are written.
-Still need to choose observables but so far we had specific heat and diffusion calculated.
+3) intro and 70% of theory of the report are written. (link: https://www.overleaf.com/project/604cd2ce8ee4e258cad06a62) Still need to choose observables but so far we had specific heat and diffusion calculated.
 Now errors need to be added to those.
 Efficiency of the code is good in a sense that we use numpy speed ups wherever possible.
 The code needs to still be examined to check if no duplicate calculations occur (after error calculations are completed)